Consider Me Gone: Music video

 The music video was directed by Trey Fanjoy.
 It was a 2010 nominee for the CMT Music Awards' Female Video of the Year.

-It depicts Reba as a fashion designer working in a studio one night, while another woman is seen getting ready to go out.
+The video depicts Reba as a fashion designer working in a studio one night, while another woman is seen getting ready to go out.
 As she sings the song while working and on a spiral staircase, a storyline is interwoven, which depicts the woman and her husband having an argument.
-The woman seems to have enough of the man's laziness (as he is on his phone watching TV and clearly not paying attention to her) and walks out on him.
-He seems to not be able to get over her leaving, and everything of the woman's still in his house disappears right before his eyes, her face in pictures of the two of them.
-As this is going on, the woman is seen driving thru the city in a convertible.
-She arrives at Reba's studio, and tells her that she has broken up, and is sobbing.
-As she tries to cry herself out, the man knocks and comes in, embarrassing the woman in disbelief.
+She seems to have had enough of his laziness (as he is on his phone watching TV and clearly not paying attention to her), and walks out on him.
+He seems to not be able to get over her leaving, and everything belonging to her disappears before his eyes, including her face in pictures of the two of them.

+As this is going on, the woman is seen driving through the city in a convertible.
+She arrives at Reba's studio, and tells her that she has broken up, sobbing.
+The man knocks and comes in, embarrassing the woman in disbelief.
 He apologizes to her, and they make up and leave together.
-Reba then walks them out, then turns out the lights to her shop and goes to look at a new dress she made.
+Reba walks them out, then turns out the lights to her shop and goes to look at a new dress she made.

 Chart performance

 "Consider Me Gone" debuted at number 51 on the U.S. Billboard Hot Country Songs chart for the week of August 22, 2009.
-It is her 58th Top 10 hit and her first solo Top 10 since "He Gets That From Me" in 2005.
-It became her 24th Number One hit on the chart week of January 2, 2010 and her first Number One in the United States since "Somebody" in August 2004.
-It also debuted at number 96 on the Billboard Hot 100 on the week ending October 17, 2009 and peaked at number 38, becoming her 3rd top 40 hit on that chart.
-The song has become McEntire's longest-running number-one single with four weeks at number one on the Billboard Hot Country Songs chart.
+It was McEntire's 58th Top 10 hit and her first solo Top 10 since "He Gets That From Me" in 2005.
+It became her 24th number-one hit on the chart in the week of January 2, 2010 and her first number one in the United States since "Somebody" in August 2004.
+It also debuted at number 96 on the Billboard Hot 100 on the week ending October 17, 2009 and peaked at number 38, becoming her third top 40 hit on that chart.
+The song has become McEntire's longest-running number-one single, with four weeks at number one on the Billboard Hot Country Songs chart.